AspnetGroupOne/EventRulesService/README.md

 ## Authentication:

-All requests to this API require an API-Key to be passed in the header.
+All requests to this API require an API-Key to be passed in the header under "X-API-KEY".

-Invalid requests will be met with_
+Invalid requests will be met with:

 ```json
 {
     "success": false,
     "error": "Invalid api-key or api-key is missing."
 }
 ```

 ## POST and PUT: